Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 sidebar on the left.

-Alternatively, you can also use Olympe in an interactive Python console with ``ipython`` and leverage the autocompletion and the help functions to browse the ARSDK messages.
+Alternatively, you can also use Olympe in an interactive Python console with ``ipython`` and leverage the autocompletion and the ``help`` function to browse the available ARSDK messages.

 .. code-block:: console